Monday, 11 September 2023

 Neighbourhood groceries

-In Haidhausen the Lebascha neighbourhood grocery has been offering to fill all loose-weight products (cakes and bread, eggs, cheeses, olives, jelly gums and liquorice – only the latter is not organic) in bottles, jars and boxes customers brought along.
+In Haidhausen the Lebascha neighbourhood grocery has been offering to fill all loose-weight products (cakes and bread, eggs, cheeses, olives, jelly gums and liquorice – note that the latter is not organic) in bottles, jars and boxes customers brought along.
 When the shop was taken over by the Ökoesel co-operative dispensers for grains, nuts and the like as well as household chemicals were added, and you can

-also buy all types of herbs and spices by the gram.
+buy all types of dried herbs and spices by the gram.

 Ask for a deposit box in case you forgot to bring your own.

-For home-made dried fruit stroll a few more steps down the street and step by Haidhauser Oase.
+For home-made dried fruit stroll a few more steps down the street and see whether the Haidhauser Oase is open.

 Household chemicals can be refilled at the Echt Bio Markt in Neuschwabing and at the Biochicco supermarket in the Au near Mariahilf-Platz.
 At the latter you can only refill original bottles of the Sonett label.